jahanshah2/jahanshah2/README.md

 ## About Me

-My name is Sayed Jahan and I'm a student passionate about technology and programming.
+My name is Sayed Jahan Shah and I'm a student passionate about technology and programming.
 Currently, I'm exploring various fields within computer science to find where my interests lie.

 - 🌱 I’m currently learning [ Typescript ]
 - 💼 Looking for opportunities to collaborate on interesting projects